The Neuroscientific Basis of Art Therapy

 Jul 16

-Art therapy has gained recognition as an effective intervention for various psychological and neurological conditions, including depression, anxiety, PTSD, and dementia.
-The practice leverages the creative process to facilitate self-expression, emotional release, and personal insight.
+Art therapy has gained recognition as an effective intervention for various psychological and neurological conditions, including depression, anxiety, PTSD, neurodegenerative diseases, etc. The practice leverages the creative process to facilitate self-expression, emotional release, and personal insight.
 Recent advances in neuroscience have provided a deeper understanding of how art therapy influences brain function, supporting its clinical efficacy.

 Brain Plasticity